 On a day trip at the lake, Homer winds up at the vacation home of Kim Basinger and Alec Baldwin, and they let him be their assistant if he keeps their location a secret.

-- Accidental Misnaming: Homer called Alec Baldwin "Alex Baldwin"note (and initially confused Alec Baldwin for his brother, Billy, who does look like him in Real Life).
+- Accidental Misnaming: Homer called Alec Baldwin "Alex Baldwin"note (and initially confused him for his brother, Billy, who does look like Alec in Real Life).

 - Bowdlerization: The chalkboard gag "Butt.com is not my e-mail address" was changed to "Butt.butt" after it was discovered that there was a real porn site called "Butt.com".